-Until there is a tragic turn in the narrative: “Then one day, I received a threatening letter from the Taliban”; “Then one day, my husband was abducted by members of a vicious gang”; “Then one day, ISIS”; “Then one day, bombs.
+But then the narrative changes: “One day, I received a threatening letter from the Taliban”.
+“Then one day, my husband was abducted by members of a vicious gang”.
+“Then one day, ISIS”.
+“Then one day, bombs."

-As the world experiences a steady and steep increase in the sheer number of refugees, we are simultaneously witnessing an equally precipitous upsurge of false narratives about refugees.
-Fear-based and alarm-inducing stories question who these people are, why they are on the run, what their intentions are, whether they ought to have claim on the basic human right of safety, and how the strongest nations are — or are not — morally obligated to respond to humanity’s most vulnerable.
+As the world experiences a steady increase in the number of refugees, there is upsurge of false narratives about refugees.
+Refugees are asked why they have claim on the basic human rights of safety, shelter, and work.